RyanJKS/data-analytics-power-bi-report/README.md

 6. **Advanced Features**: Explore advanced functionalities like drill-throughs and tooltips for a deeper understanding of specific data points.

-Happy analyzing, and we look forward to seeing the insights you'll uncover!

 ## Contributing
-We welcome contributions to improve this project.
+Contributions are encourgaed in order to improve this project.
 If you have suggestions or improvements, please fork the repository and create a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.